Learn German Easily

 Look at this excerpt from US News Health for example:

 In a perfect world, weight loss, or, more specifically, fat loss, would be instantaneous.
 But that’s not how the human body works.
 Instead, everything from your hormones to neurologic system and signals adapt to every little change in your diet and exercise routine.

 By the way, the above statement also supports one of the 7 rules for mastering German.
 You can find them all here by signing up for my free email course.

 Back to where we were – why I’m I talking about losing weight?

 Because it’s the same as learning German on your own – when it takes too long, you start to get weary.

 It becomes a chore.

-And because the brain works to conserve energy, it sends signals to the body to deprive energy needed for learning and divert it to a less intense activity.
+And because the brain likes to conserve energy, it sends signals to the body to deprive energy needed for learning and diverts it to a less intense activity.

 Only to find yourself down to six videos half an hour later, and because time is up you put off the lesson until the next day.

-And if you have a daily checklist like me, it will probably look like this by the end of the week:
+And if you have a daily checklist it’s going to look like this by the end of the week: